jidongxiao/CSCI1200-DataStructures/labs/01_getting_started/README.md

 you have relied on help from other students too much, you may find the questions hard to answer.

-{\bf Do not wait until the end of lab to be checked off for multiple checkpoints.}  If there is a queue the TA/mentor will only check you off for one checkpoint at a time and ask you to add your name to the end of the queue for the next checkpoint.
+**Do not wait until the end of lab to be checked off for multiple checkpoints.**  If there is a queue the TA/mentor will only check you off for one checkpoint at a time and ask you to add your name to the end of the queue for the next checkpoint.
 Class ends 10 minutes before the hour and no checkpoints may be earned after this time.